emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-O3``
 	Like ``-O2``, but with additional JavaScript optimizations that can take a significant amount of compilation time and/or are relatively new.

 	.. note:: This differs from ``-O2`` only during the bitcode to JavaScript (final link and JavaScript generation) stage.
 It is JavaScript-specific, so you can run ``-Os`` on your source files for example, and ``-O3`` during JavaScript generation if you want.

-For more tips on optimizing your code, see :ref:`Optimizing-Code`.
+ 	.. note:: For more tips on optimizing your code, see :ref:`Optimizing-Code`.

 .. _emcc-s-option-value: